aniruddhapai27/Web-Lab/README.md

-List of Programs:

-Design a web page for the department timetable containing a suitable header, footer, description of the course codes and titles, faculty name and initials, etc., use href, list tags and add University logo as a background.
-Using table tag and additional features like spanning rows, columns and table borders.
-[Refer your class timetable]

-a) Create a form to collect Student feedback.
-(Use textbox, text area, checkbox, radio button, select box etc.).

-b) Create a web page using frame.
-Divide the page into two parts with Navigation links on left-hand side of page (width=20%) and content page on right-hand side of page (width = 80%).
-On clicking the navigation Links corresponding content must be shown on the right-hand side.

-Write HTML code to develop a webpage having two frames that divide the webpage into two equal rows and then divide the row into equal columns.
-Fill each frame with a different background color.

-Create your resume using HTML tags.
-Also, experiment with colors, text (bold, italic, and different headings), image, link, size, and other related tags.

-Design a web page using CSS with suitable design for the following: i.
-Demonstrate different font styles. ii.
-Control the repetition of an image with the background-repeat property. iii.
-Define style for links as a: link, a: active, a: hover, a: visited. iv.
-Demonstrate Element visibility.

-Design a web page of your institute (Ref: Sl.No.
-1) with an attractive background color, text color, an Image, font etc. Use External, Internal, and Inline CSS to format the a e.

-a) Develop a simple calculator for Addition, Subtraction, Multiplication, and Division operations using JavaScript. b) Create an HTML Page that contains a form with fields Name, Email, Mobile No, Gender, Favorite Color, and a button.
-Write a JavaScript code to validate all the fields when the button is clicked, later combine and display the information in a textbox.

-Write an XHTML document that displays a form containing text elements to input register number, sub-code, marks in three tests, and a button element.
-Also, write JavaScript to compute the average of the two best tests on click of the button and print average marks using an alert.
-Validate all the fields using JavaScript.

-Develop an XHTML document and JavaScript to validate the following fields in a registration page: i.
-User ID (must be of length 5 to 12). ii.
-Name (only alphabets and the length should not be less than 15 characters). iii.
-Password (must be eight characters including one uppercase letter, one special character, and alphanumeric characters). iv.
-E-mail (should not contain invalid addresses).

-a) Write a PHP script to display today’s date in dd-mm-yyyy format. b) Write a PHP script to check whether the number is prime or not when the user inputs a valid number from the client side.

-Create an HTML page that contains textbox, submit/reset button.
-Write a PHP script to display this information and also store it in a text file.

-Write a PHP script for login authentication.
-Design an HTML form which takes Username and Password from the user and validates against stored Username and Password in a file.
+# Web Technologies Programs

+This repository contains 12 programs covering **HTML, CSS, JavaScript, and PHP**.
+Each program is numbered and described below.

+---

+## 1. Department Timetable Web Page
+- Create a web page for the department timetable.
+- Features: header, footer, course codes/titles, faculty name/initials, university logo as background.
+- Use `<a>`, list tags, and table with row/column span and borders.

+---

+## 2. Student Feedback Form
+- Create a form to collect student feedback.
+- Use textbox, textarea, checkbox, radio button, select box, etc.

+---

+## 3. Web Page with Frames (Navigation + Content)
+- Divide the page into two parts using frames:
+  - Left (20%) → Navigation links.
+  - Right (80%) → Content.
+- Clicking a navigation link loads content on the right.

+---

+## 4. Frames with Rows and Columns
+- Create a webpage with two frames dividing into equal rows.
+- Each row further divided into equal columns.
+- Fill each frame with a different background color.

+---

+## 5. Resume using HTML
+- Create your resume using HTML tags.
+- Use text formatting (bold, italic, headings), image, link, font size, and colors.

+---

+## 6. CSS Demonstration Page
+- Design a page using CSS demonstrating:
+  1. Different font styles.
+  2. `background-repeat` property.
+  3. Link styles: `a:link`, `a:active`, `a:hover`, `a:visited`.
+  4. Element visibility.

+---

+## 7. Institute Web Page with CSS
+- Design a web page of your institute (similar to program 1).
+- Use:
+  - Inline CSS
+  - Internal CSS
+  - External CSS
+- Apply attractive background color, text color, font, and images.

+---

+## 8. JavaScript Programs
+**a)** Develop a simple calculator for addition, subtraction, multiplication, and division.
+**b)** Create a form with fields (Name, Email, Mobile, Gender, Favorite Color, Button).
+- Validate all fields using JavaScript.
+- Display combined info in a textbox.

+---

+## 9. Test Marks and Average (XHTML + JavaScript)
+- Create a form with:
+  - Register number
+  - Subject code
+  - Marks in 3 tests
+  - Button
+- On click: Compute average of best 2 tests using JavaScript.
+- Validate fields and display result using `alert`.

+---

+## 10. Registration Page Validation (XHTML + JavaScript)
+Validate the following fields:
+1. User ID → length 5 to 12
+2. Name → only alphabets, minimum 15 characters
+3. Password → at least 8 characters, includes uppercase, special character, and alphanumeric
+4. Email → valid email format

+---

+## 11. PHP Date and Prime Number
+**a)** PHP script to display today’s date in `dd-mm-yyyy` format.
+**b)** PHP script to check if a number (input from client) is prime or not.

+---

+## 12. PHP Form Handling & Login
+**a)** Create an HTML form with textbox, submit/reset.
+- PHP script displays info and stores it in a text file.

+**b)** PHP login authentication:
+- HTML form for username and password.
+- Validate against stored credentials in a file.

+---